geocomPP/sdvwR/chapter.md

-The above code reads in a `SpatialPointsDataFrame` consisting of 2532 transport nodes in and surrounding London and then plots a random sample of 500 of these over the previously loaded borough level adminsitrative boundaries.
-The reason for ploting a sample of the points rather than all of them is that the boundary data becomes difficult to see if all of the points are ploted.
+The above code reads in a `SpatialPointsDataFrame` consisting of 2532 transport nodes in and surrounding London and then plots a random sample of 500 of these over the previously loaded borough level administrative boundaries.
+The reason for piloting a sample of the points rather than all of them is that the boundary data becomes difficult to see if all of the points are piloted.
 It is also useful to see and practice sampling techniques in practice; try to plot only the first 500 points, rather than a random selection, and describe the difference.